HL7/cql/input/pages/02-authorsguide.md

 1. The operations will always return the same value during any given evaluation request, ensuring that the result of an expression containing Now(), Today(), or TimeOfDay() will always return the same result within the same evaluation (determinism).
 2. The operations are based on the timestamp associated with the evaluation request, allowing the evaluation to be performed with the same timezone information as the data delivered with the evaluation request.

-By defining the [.id]#DateTime# construction operators in this way, most clinical logic can ignore timezone offset information, and the logic will be evaluated with the expected semantics.
-However, if timezone offset information is relevant to a particular calculation, it can still be accessed as a component of each [.id]#DateTime# value.
+By defining the <span class="id">DateTime</span> construction operators in this way, most clinical logic can ignore timezone offset information, and the logic will be evaluated with the expected semantics.
+However, if timezone offset information is relevant to a particular calculation, it can still be accessed as a component of each <span class="id">DateTime</span> value.

-In addition, all operations on [.id]#DateTime# values are defined to take timezone offset information into account, ensuring that [.id]#DateTime# operations perform correctly and consistently.
+In addition, all operations on <span class="id">DateTime</span> values are defined to take timezone offset information into account, ensuring that <span class="id">DateTime</span> operations perform correctly and consistently.

 As discussed in the <<Quantities>> section above, CQL supports the construction of time durations using the name of the precision as the unit for a quantity.
 For example: